box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 ## 7. Report Completed

-Upon completion, the status will change, and the csv file will appear in the folder.
+Upon completion, the status will change, and the `.csv` file will appear in the folder.

 <ImageFrame center shadow>